What is Making Tax Digital?

 What does this mean?
 When MTD for income tax becomes mandatory, affected businesses will be required to:

 - maintain their accounting records digitally in a software product or spreadsheet (see above re MTD compliant software / bridging solution).
 Maintaining paper records will no longer meet the requirements of the tax legislation; and

 - submit information quarterly to HMRC and finalise their tax position after the end of the tax year.
 The quarterly updates and end of year reports will need to made using a functional compatible software product that can access HMRC’s API (Application Program Interfaces) platform.

-Self-employed businesses or landlords currently have the option to voluntarily opt-in to keeping digital records and submitting Income Tax updates to HMRC, instead of filing a Self-Assessment tax return, ahead of the requirement which will come into force in April 2023.
+Self-employed businesses or landlords currently have the option to voluntarily opt-in to keeping digital records and submitting Income Tax updates to HMRC, instead of filing a Self-Assessment tax return, ahead of the requirement which will come into force from April 2026.